Bahariya Oasis: Names

 In Ancient Egypt, the oasis had two names.
 The name 'ḏsḏs' (Djesdjes) is first mentioned on a scarab dating back to the Middle Kingdom.
 In the New Kingdom, this name is rarely found, although it does appear for example in the Temple of Luxor and in the account of King Kamose, who occupied the oasis during the war against the Hyksos.
-From the 25th Dynasty it was almost the only name used.
-Another name wḥꜣt mḥtt ("the Northern Oasis") was almost exclusively used in the New Kingdom; it appears for instance on the local grave of Amenhotep, and is found again in the list of oasis in the Temple at Edfu.
+From the 25th Dynasty, it was almost the only name used.
+Another name wḥꜣt mḥtt ("the Northern Oasis") was almost exclusively used in the New Kingdom; it appears for instance on the local grave of Amenhotep, and is found again in the list of oases in the Temple at Edfu.

 From 45 CE, the depression was known in Latin as Oasis parva (Small Oasis).
 The Greek historian Strabo called it the "Second Oasis", and the 5th century CE historian Olympiodorus of Thebes called it "the Third Oasis".

 In Coptic times, it was known as the "Oasis of Oxyrhynchus" (ϯⲟⲩⲁϩ `ⲙⲡⲉⲙϫⲉ Diwah Ēmbemdje) or Tast(s) (ⲧⲁⲥⲧ(ⲥ)), which is derived from Ancient Egyptian ḏsḏs.
 After the Islamization of Egypt, it was called the Oasis of Bahnasa, "Oasis of Oxyrhynchus".

 The modern name is الواحات البحرية, al-Wāḥāt al-Baḥriyya meaning "the Northern Oases".
 The southern part of the depression around El Heiz apparently never had a separate name.

 Towns

 Bahariya consists of many villages, of which El Bawiti is the largest and the administrative center.
 Qasr is el-Bawiti's neighboring/twin village.
 To the east, about ten kilometers away are the villages of Mandishah and el-Zabu.
 A smaller village called el-'Aguz lies between El Bawiti and Mandishah.
 Harrah, the easternmost village, is a few kilometers east of Mandishah and el-Zabu.
-El Heiz, also called El-Hayez, is the southernmost village, but it may not always be considered as part of Bahariya because it is so far from the rest of the villages, about fifty kilometers south of El Bawiti.
+El Heiz, also called El-Hayez, is the southernmost village, but it may not always be considered part of Bahariya because it is so far from the rest of the villages, about 50 kilometers south of El Bawiti.
 There is an oasis at El-Hayez where mummies have been found on which genetic studies have been conducted.